Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 Radiculitis;

 Some herbalists recommend taking alcohol tincture male root for lotions and rubbing.
-The duration of admission is variable, for example, with oncology, it can last up to 12 months.
-May be taken in spring and autumn preventive purposes as a tonic and immunostimulating agent.
+The duration of treatment is variable, for example, for oncology it can last 12 months.
+In spring and autumn you can take in for preventive purposes, as a general strengthening and immunostimulating agent.

-To prepare the drug, you will need half a liter of alcohol (70%), in which 10 grams of crushed and dried root are infused for two weeks.
-Courses of taking tincture and their duration are best agreed with a specialist.
+To prepare the drug, you will need half a liter of alcohol (70%), in which 10 grams of crushed and dried root is infused for two weeks.
+Courses of taking the tincture and their duration are best agreed upon with a specialist.

 As a rule, it is taken according to the following schemes:

-The first dose starts with taking 15 drops and increases by 1 drop daily until their number is 30.
+The first dose begins with taking 15 drops and increasing by 1 drop daily until their number is 30.

-Then they begin to gradually reduce 1 drop every day until their number is equal to the original, i.e. 15 drops.
+Then they begin to gradually reduce 1 drop every day until their quantity is equal to the original, i.e. 15 drops.

-Take tincture 3 times a day.
-After a full course, you need to take a break.
+Take the tincture 3 times a day.
+After the full course you need to take a break.

-According to the second scheme, they begin to use 1 drop three times a day before meals and gradually bring it up to 30 drops.
-Then they begin to decrease every day by 1 drop until they again reach 1 drop.
-After that, the reception is stopped and a second course is made according to the indications after the break.
+According to the second scheme, start using 1 drop three times a day before meals and gradually increase to 30 drops.
+Then they begin to decrease 1 drop every day until they reach 1 drop again.
+After this, the intake is stopped and a repeat course is given according to the indications after the break.

-To prepare a decoction, 5 grams of crushed root is brewed with 500 ml of boiling water, and, wrapped, insist for half an hour.
+To prepare a decoction, 5 grams of crushed root are brewed with 500 ml of boiling water, and, wrapped, leave for half an hour.

-Filter and drink 1-2 tablespoons 3-4 times a day half an hour before meals for 30-40 minutes.
+Strain and drink 1-2 tablespoons 3-4 times a day half an hour before meals, 30-40 minutes.

-With this infusion, you can make baths for pain in the joints and muscles, gout in the acute stage.
+With this infusion you can make baths for pain in joints and muscles, gout in the acute stage.

 Euphorbia decoction

-The decoction is prepared in the same proportion as the infusion, i.e. 5 grams of root are taken for 500 ml of boiling water.
-The poured raw materials are boiled at a low boil for 15 minutes and, having removed from the fire, they insist for another two hours.
+The decoction is prepared in the same proportion as the infusion, i.e. For 500 ml of boiling water take 5 grams of root.
+The poured raw materials are boiled at low boil for 15 minutes and, after removing from the heat, leave for another two hours.

-Strained broth drink 1 tablespoon 2-3 times a day.
-It is recommended to take such a decoction for diseases of the upper respiratory tract, tuberculosis.
+The strained broth is drunk 1 tablespoon 2-3 times a day.
+It is recommended to take this decoction for upper respiratory tract diseases and tuberculosis.
 It is prescribed for cancer.

-As a tonic and firming agent, the powder from the root of the plant is taken on the tip of a knife daily three times a day, washed down with a small amount of water.
+As a tonic and strengthening agent, the powder from the root of the plant is taken on the tip of a knife three times a day, washed down with a small amount of water.

-This powder can be used for ulcers, burns, abscesses, dental, applying it to the affected area 2 times a day.
+This powder can be used for ulcers, burns, abscesses, teeth, applying it to the affected area 2 times a day.

-At home, you can make pills by mixing root powder with honey.
-For their preparation take:
+You can make pills at home by mixing the root powder with honey.
+To prepare them take:

 Natural honey – 50 grams (about 1.5 tablespoons)